adrianarnoldy/ics2xls/README.md

 In the future I'd also like to improve this script to make my WFH life easier 🙏.

+Dependencies:
+* Calendar (pip3 install icalendar)
+* PyExcel (pip3 install pyexcel pyexcel-xlsx)

 Convert your calendar (.ics) file to an excel (.xls) file using this simple script.

+You can use this script however you want, I take no responsibility. 👍